ceford/cefjdemos-data-jdm-developer-en/articles/languages/language-extension-example.md

             install.xml
             langmetadata.xml
             localise.php
-        admin_gd-GB.zip
-        api_gd-GB.zip
     pkg_gd-GB.xml
-        script.php
-        site_gd-GB.zip
     .gitignore
-    build.xml
     LICENSE
-    pkg_gd-GB.zip
     README.md
-    update-hashes.php
     updates.xml
 ```

-The pkg_gd-GB.zip file contains the three client zip files, the script.php file and the pkg_gd-GB.xml file but not the contents of each client folder as they are in the individual zips.
+The local repository has two branches: joomla5 and joomla6.
+This article does not cover the joomla6 version, which is almost identical except for version numbers and the actual contents of the ini files.
+There are more entries in the ini files in Joomla 6.

 ## The pkg_gd-GB.xml File